getify/You-Dont-Know-JS/scope-closures/ch2.md

 // "Suzy" -- oops, an accidental-global variable!
 ```

+Here's how that *conversation* would go:

 > ***Engine***: Hey *Scope Manager* (for the function), I have a *target* reference for `nextStudent`, ever heard of it?

 > ***(Function) Scope Manager***: Nope, never heard of it.
 Try the next outer scope.

 > ***Engine***: Hey *Scope Manager* (for the global scope), I have a *target* reference for `nextStudent`, ever heard of it?

-> ***(Global) Scope Manager***: Nope, but since we're in non-strict mode, I helped you out and just created a global variable for you, here you go.
+> ***(Global) Scope Manager***: Nope, but since we're in non-strict mode, I helped you out and just created a global variable for you, here you go!

 Yuck.

-This sort of accident (almost certain to lead to bugs eventually) is a great example of the protections of strict-mode, and why it's such a bad idea not to use it.
+This sort of accident (almost certain to lead to bugs eventually) is a great example of the protections of strict-mode, and why it's such a bad idea to *not* use it.
 In strict-mode, the ***Global Scope Manager*** would instead have responded:

 > ***(Global) Scope Manager***: Nope, never heard of it.
 Sorry, but I've got to throw a `ReferenceError`.